luksa/statefulset-scaledown-controller/README.md

 completes, the controller deletes the pod and the PersistentVolumeClaim, releasing the PersistentVolume.

-You can read more about the controller in the following [blog post](https://medium.com/@marko.luksa/graceful-scaledown-of-stateful-apps-in-kubernetes-2205fc556ba9).
+You can read more about the controller in [this blog post](https://medium.com/@marko.luksa/graceful-scaledown-of-stateful-apps-in-kubernetes-2205fc556ba9).

 ## Running
 The controller can be run as: